All Episodes

 Obviously, it's not an official leader.

-He would be more of a national leader, a thought leader who helps promote this type of mentality.
+He would be more of a national leader, a thought leader, who helps promote this type of mentality.

 And unfortunately, he's not alone.

-At the leadership institute's campus reform, we routinely report on several different left-wing professors who see themselves as activists first and educators second, and they promote this ideology that it's okay to beat conservatives simply because they are conservatives.
+At the Leadership Institute's campus reform, we routinely report on several different left-wing professors who see themselves as activists first and educators second.

-They don't care about debate, they don't care about discussions.
+They don't care about discussions.

-The Antifa should really stand for anti-First Amendment.
+Antifa should really stand for anti-First Amendment.

-Well, it should listen, I I'm not against anybody protesting.
+Listen, I'm not against anybody protesting.

-I don't I don't even care if they have crazy radical views about the economy or foreign policy, whatever it happens to be, it's the violence aspect of all of this.
+I don't even care if they have crazy radical views about the economy or foreign policy, whatever it happens to be.

-Um and you see what's happening.
+And you see what's happening.

-In other words, how much responsibility would you put on their shoulders in in a lot of these instances and where where are the cities that they're strongest?
+In other words, how much responsibility would you put on their shoulders in a lot of these instances?

 You know, I was about to say that.

-St. Paul, Minnesota, Chicago, Portland, Oregon, in my homestown in Los Angeles, all of these different places where Antifa has been allowed to organize for the last several years almost uncontested.
+All of these different places where Antifa has been allowed to organize for the last several years almost uncontested.

-All of these places were the first ones hit, and that basically spurs uh this sense of lawlessness throughout the country where other people who may not necessarily be part of Antifa, Antifa, feel like they should be they can get away with violence as well.
+And that basically spurs this sense of lawlessness throughout the country where other people who may not necessarily be part of Antifa feel like they should be, they can get away with violence as well.

-And in some instances, members of the African American community are demanding Antifa activists to stop because they understand that, and even they understand that Antifa is a danger to our society and that we should fight them with every legal means possible.
+And in some instances, members of the African-American community are demanding Antifa activists to stop because they understand that, and even they understand that Antifa is a danger to our society and that we should fight them with every legal means possible.

 Well, I think it's now a danger to society.

-Uh do you regret your time with them?
+Do you regret your time with them?

 Yeah, I definitely do.

-I mean, I did some protests, I've talked about about some vandalism that I did, but I was never involved in a riot, and I actually never hurt anyone physically, which something that I'm glad I never did.
+I've talked about some vandalism that I did, but I was never involved in a riot and I actually never hurt anyone physically, which is something that I'm glad I never did.

-But it's become so emboldened for the last 10, 20 years because so many leftist professors have taught their their pupils that this is okay.
+But it's become so emboldened for the last 10, 20 years because so many leftist professors have taught their pupils that this is okay.

 There's so many professors that do this.

-For example, there was just uh a professor, uh I forget from what university who basically put on Twitter her plans on how to dismantle the Washington Monument, and then she's getting paid to have this kind of uh uh to push this type of uh of uh agenda toward her students and to all of these young people.
+For example, there was just a professor, I forget from what university, who basically put on Twitter her plans on how to dismantle the Washington Monument.

 There's an election in 154 days, Gabriel.

-And as we continue, Gabriel Nadales, he's a former Antifa member.
+All right, as we continue, Gabriel Nadales, he's a former Antifa member.

 We now see the destruction that this is causing in cities.

-These businesses are not going to be coming back any too quickly, and people are gonna have a hard time uh even getting to the store in in days and weeks ahead, and some of those people are disabled, some are elderly.
+And people are going to have a hard time even getting to the store in days and weeks ahead.

 This wasn't Republican or Democrat or liberal or conservative.